jorgego11/aiopslabs/docs/inference.md

 * Finally click on the `Save` button.

-After saving the configuration, make sure the ELK integration page shows the Data Flow Status as `Running` as shown below.
-Note that it may take 1-2 minutes to show this.
+After saving the configuration, make sure the ELK integration page shows the Data Flow Status as `Running` as shown below. **Note that it may take up to 1-2 minutes to show this message.**

 ![elk integration 7](./images/elk-integration-77.png "ELK integration 7")